slicer69/doas/README.md

       @include common-account
       @include common-session-noninteractive

-After you safe this file you may need to reboot in order for the change to take effect.
+After you save this file you may need to reboot in order for the change to take effect.

 #### FreeBSD and NetBSD